dbbaskette/embedProc/README.md

 - Embeddings are generated using Spring AI EmbeddingModel (Ollama Nomic)
 - Embeddings and input text are persisted directly in Postgres/pgvector using VectorStore
 - All processing and storage events are logged
-- No output queue is used; embeddings are stored only in the database
+- No output queue is used for embeddings; embeddings are stored only in the database
+- After each embedding is stored, a JSON log message is published to a Rabbit queue (e.g., `embedding.log`) with details of the operation (text preview, size, timestamp, etc.)

 ## How it works
 - embedProc listens for text messages on an input channel (e.g., RabbitMQ, Kafka, or direct invocation).